cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 What is a serverless function and why is it used for automatic annotation in CVAT?
-Let's assume that you have a DL model and want to use it for AI assisted annotation.
-The naive approach is to implement a python script which uses the DL model to prepare a file with annotations in a public format like [MS COCO][mscoco-format] or [Pascal VOC][pascal-voc-format].
+Let's assume that you have a DL model and want to use it for AI-assisted annotation.
+The naive approach is to implement a Python script which uses the DL model to prepare a file with annotations in a public format like [MS COCO][mscoco-format] or [Pascal VOC][pascal-voc-format].
 After that you can upload the annotation file into CVAT.
 It works but it is